KrolikMarcin/books-ranking/README.md

-Ranking of books.
+Ranking of books.<br />

-Simple book ranking that allows you to evaluate books.
+Simple book ranking that allows you to evaluate books.<br />

-The gems I have used:
+The gems I have used:<br />
--pg search:  serves to search for text in the database.
+-pg search:  serves to search for text in the database.<br />
--kaminari: serves for pagination.
+-kaminari: serves for pagination.<br />
--draper: serves for decorate objects.
+-draper: serves for decorate objects.<br />
--devise: serves for registry, login and authentication user.
+-devise: serves for registry, login and authentication user.<br />
--bootsrap-sass: serves for using bootstrap.
+-bootsrap-sass: serves for using bootstrap.<br />